 I love the thrill of an Easter Egg hunt.
-In fact, I like any type of treasure hunt – not just for Easter eggs, and not just the chocolate kind.
+And not just the chocolate kind.
 (That I love that kind goes without saying.)
 I’m talking about digital Easter eggs – the secret messages and subtle references that programmers and creatives hide in their work.
 Hidden gems that make us feel, when we find them, like we’re in on the joke, like we’re connected.
 That buzz you feel when you spy the Pizza Planet delivery truck from Toy Story in another Pixar movie?
 Or spot a Stan Lee cameo?
 You feel it because, as a viewer, you like knowing what’s going on.
 And this got me thinking about how developing your brand voice is a lot like laying Easter eggs.
 Here’s why.

 Google’s Easter Eggs and other hidden gems

 So, you know what I’m talking about now when I say Easter eggs?
 The little hacks like Google’s search results for ‘Askew’, ‘Pac-man’ or ‘<blink>’.
 Or Googling [any actor’s name] followed by ‘Bacon number’ to reveal how many degrees of separation they are from Kevin Bacon (love this one – makes for a great drinking game).
 Not tried them before?
 Go have a look when you finish this post.

 More Easter egg examples include Facebook’s Pirate language setting.
 Or what happens when you type =rand(4,4) into a Word document.
 Or when you ask Siri ‘When’s the world going to end?’
 Or Childish Gambino appearing as Spiderman on Logic’s new album cover.
 (Note: this cracker was suggested by my 15yo son.
 I’m not really that cool:)